SeanMcP/periodicTable/README.md

 ---

-periodicTable.js includes the following information:
+periodicTable.js includes the following information in an object array:

 - Name (with American English spelling)
 - Symbol